 To turn off Do Not Disturb, open Control Center by swiping down from the upper right-hand corner of the screen (iPhones with Face ID) or up from the very bottom of the screen (iPhones without Face ID).
 Look for the Moon icon.
 If it’s white and purple, Do Not Disturb is on.
 Tap the icon to turn if off.

 How Did Do Not Disturb Get Turned On In The First Place?

-Open the Settings app and tap on Do Not Disturb.
+Open Settings and tap Focus -> Do Not Disturb.
+If your iPhone is running iOS 14 or older, open Settings and tap Do Not Disturb.
 Is Scheduled turned on?
 If so, your iPhone will automatically turn Do Not Disturb on and off when you go to sleep.